All-Weather and Indoor Activities in Napier – Perfect for a Rainy Day!

 6. Tour Napier in a Vintage Vehicle

 If you’re new to town, make sure you not only see the sights but see them in style.
-To complement the art deco architecture of the city, Napier Classic Cars (more info on Viator and Tripadvisor) and Hooters Vintage & Classic Vehicle Hire (on Viator and Tripadvisor) both offer sightseeing tours in vintage vehicles.
+To complement the art deco architecture of the city, Hooters Vintage & Classic Vehicle Hire (on Viator and Tripadvisor) offers sightseeing tours in vintage vehicles.
 Your group has the opportunity to customise your trip to see the sights you want to see.
 Otherwise, your driver-guide will show you the sights.
 Hooters will even take you to their exclusive classic car showroom.
 Check out more experiences like this in the 10 Luxury Activities in Napier.

 Location: Pick-ups are available from local accommodations.